-How safe are hydrogen fuel cell vehicles in a crash?May 1, 2020
+How safe are hydrogen fuel cell cars in a crash?May 1, 2020

 Cars powered by gasoline need firewalls to protect from fire, but what about safety in alternative fuels?

-Hydrogen fuel cell vehicles are becoming increasingly promising as the technology develops, particularly in the shipping and goods transportation industries as well as industries such as mining.
+Hydrogen fuel cell cars are becoming increasingly promising as the technology develops, particularly in the shipping and goods transportation industries as well as industries such as mining.

 That said, one of the main hurdles faced by this alternative energy is in perception of its safety.

-There are currently only a few types of hydrogen fuel cell vehicles around the world.
+There are currently only a few types of hydrogen cars around the world.
 When it comes to passenger cars, the focus has been greatly directed toward rechargeable electric battery powered options.
 Still, there are heavier trucks, ships, trams, trains and machinery powered by H2.

 Moreover, there are only a handful of cars available, such as the Hyundai Nexo and the Toyota Mirai.
 They each have storage tanks for the H2 and function by converting it into electricity which powers their drive wheels.
 The only emission resulting from this process is water, making this it eco-friendly and attractive for that reason.